lazyskiddie/lazyskiddie/README.md

 Thank you for visiting my profile!
-Feel free to reach out or check out my projects.
+Feel free to reach out.